ycechungAI/moderngl/docs/the_guide/intro.rst

 would still allow mixing the old and new api.

 ..
 Note:: OpenGL 2.x, 3.0, 3.1 and 3.2 can of course access some
-          modern OpenGL features, but for simplicity we are are focused on version 3.3 as it created the final standard we are using today.
+          modern OpenGL features directly, but for simplicity we are are focused on version 3.3 as it created the final standard we are using today.
 Older OpenGL was also a pretty wild world with countless vendor specific